nomad-coe/nomad-parser-cp2k/README.md

 # Structure
 Currently the python package is divided the following subpackages:
 - utils: Generic utility classes and base classes
-- implementation: The classes that actually define the parser functionality.
+- parsing: The classes that actually define the parser functionality.

 # Tools and Methods